 What ZIP Code are you moving to?

 Write anything you think we should know

 Let’s talk Disclosures

-The third one of the compromises you should never make when buying your first home are disclosures.
+The third of the compromises you should never make when buying your first home are disclosures.
 All too often there’s so much going on that you don’t want to take a moment to read the disclosures.
 If the seller’s reporting structural foundation issues with that property, you need to know.
-Maybe there’s a hole is the roof.
+Maybe there’s a hole in the roof.
 A seller probably wouldn’t be mad if you missed something in the disclosures.
 But these aren’t written to be tricky.
 They are written to be informative and they are important to know when buying your first home.
 If something needs to fixed, you either decide whether to ask for a discounted price or take it as is.
 It’s part of the “buying your first home checklist” that you don’t want to ignore.

 The Health of Your investment